 If either the colors don't match or the brass has been exposed, the only way to fix it at this point is to gold-plate the entire piece.
 This will place a layer of gold across the entire surface creating a uniform color and protecting the exposed brass from tarnishing.
 Since plating wears through overtime, the gold-filled jewelry piece may no longer be a lifetime product.
 Moreover, even if you don't notice discoloration at the solder join immediately, that point may discolor in time if the gold layer has been thinned out; so, plating to finish is always recommended on soldered gold-filled.

-Note: Plating to finish is always recommended on soldered gold-filled
+Note: Plating to finish a piece is always recommended on soldered gold-filled items.

 Plating is an intense process that requires harsh chemicals, safe disposal, and safety training.
 Most jewelry studios do not have plating equipment in-house.
 Instead, this service is usually outsourced to a specialist job shop.
 There are jewelry plating companies located around the country.
 Usually, plating services are priced by the gram.
 You will need to add this additional expense into the pricing calculation for your finished item and consider the turnaround time on the plating outsourcing.